 - The American remake of [REC], Quarantine, is like this.

-- The Hindi remake of Some Like It Hot is nearly identical to the original, though possibly with more gratuitous musical numbers.
+- The Bollywood remake of Some Like It Hot is nearly identical to the original, though possibly with more gratuitous musical numbers.

 - Metro-Goldwyn-Mayer remade the 1937 film The Prisoner of Zenda in 1952 with Stewart Granger, Deborah Kerr, and James Mason in the Colman, Carroll, and Fairbanks roles.
 The film was more or less a Technicolor carbon copy of the 1937 film, reusing the same script, score, and even camera angles — the director, Richard Thorpe, actually sat watching the earlier film in an 8mm viewer, and copying from that.

-- A partial example: The opening scene in the movie Silent Hill up to Rose passing out in the alleyway is a shot for shot remake of the opening of the game Silent Hill 1 with Rose in Harry's place.
+- A partial example: The opening scene in Silent Hill up to Rose passing out in the alleyway is a shot for shot remake of the opening of Silent Hill with Rose in Harry's place.

-- The Omen, apart from changing the dates and adding a bit at the beginning wcich included modern signifires of the apocalypse.
+- The Omen (2006) for the original film, apart from changing the dates and adding a bit at the beginning which included modern signifiers of the apocalypse.
 They can be practically synced into one another as they are word for word the same.

 - The Debt (American, 2011 remake), features an identical plot, the same characters (some names changed).
 The only significant difference is the pace; the American version features more atmosphere shots, and stretches scenes out more than the original did, and adds a single action scene.